Postcard Marketing 101 and Postcard Marketing Ideas to Up Your Game

 4. Headlines Are Important

-The headline is your hook, it's what makes your recipients want to keep reading.
+As we’ve already said, the headline is your hook, it's what makes your recipients want to keep reading.
 You want a bold, concise headline to be the main focus.
 It should be the biggest lettering on the front of your postcard.

 Headlines are meant for brief announcements and for creating leads, not for adding tons of information or closing sales.
-Any confusing headlines with a barrage of information won't be appealing to your recipient--they'll probably just toss it in the trash.
+Any confusing headlines with a barrage of information won't be appealing to your recipient - they'll probably just toss it in the trash.

 5. Include a Legit Testimonial